pfh/fitnoise/doc/how.md

 </pre></td></tr></table>

 * data is our matrix of expression levels.
 Columns are samples and rows are genes.
+Missing values are allowed.
+In Python, indicate missing values with `numpy.nan`, in R indicate missing values with `NA`.

 * design is our design matrix.
 Columns are coefficients and rows are samples.